-Taylor Swift Cursing In "I Did Something Bad" Proves She Seriously DGAF Anymore
+Taylor Swift Legit Broke Her No Cursing Rule To Diss Kanye West In “I Did Something Bad”

 We've all known for awhile that Taylor Swift's new album, Reputation, was her bad-girl reinvention.
 But little did we know how bad-girl this girl was going to get.
 When the much-anticipated album dropped late on Nov.
 9, fans were shocked to hear Taylor Swift cursing in "I Did Something Bad."
 GASP.
 THE SHOCK.